monix/monix-bio/docs/gettingstarted.md

 title: Getting Started
 ---

-This section briefly covers how to use the essential features of `Task` and should get you started quickly.
+This section briefly covers how to use the essential features of `IO` and should get you started quickly.
 Refer to the rest of the documentation for a more in-depth description.

 ## Hello World